Exist2Resist/Ansible_Fedora_KDE_gaming/Readme.md

 # WARNING!

 This is the new version of the script which aims to replace RPMfusion nvidia drivers with drivers from an Nvidia repo.
-Be warned this script has not been tested.
+Be warned this script has not been tested and is a work in progress.

 # Installation